Bryant Vincent: South Alabama

 Vincent was hired to be the tight ends coach at South Alabama in 2011.
 He was reassigned to quarterbacks coach in 2012.

 UAB

 Vincent was hired as the offensive coordinator at UAB in 2014.
 The football program was shut down after the season.

 South Alabama (second stint)

 Vincent was hired back at South Alabama in 2015 as their assistant head coach, co-offensive coordinator, and quarterbacks coach.
 He was fired by South Alabama in September 2017.

 UAB (second stint)

 Vincent was hired as the offensive coordinator and quarterbacks coach at UAB in 2018.

 New Mexico

-Vincent was named the offensive coordinator at New Mexico on Jan.
-3, 2023.
+Vincent was named the offensive coordinator at New Mexico on January 3, 2023.

+University of Louisiana Monroe

+Vincent was named the head coach at the University of Louisiana at Monroe on December 5, 2023.
+On August 5, 2025, Vincent was appointed as the university's interim athletic director following the resignation of previous AD John Hartwell.